Adam-Kosicki/PedestrianTracking/plan.md

     https://docs.google.com/document/d/1480ka6sRHQeZ5Q2ZxSJV_rJJkZuTbPi6qoVIRW56Kbg/edit?usp=sharing
     ```

+4. Determine some "region of interest" in which to focus?
+Or maybe ask user to select region of interest?

-4. Create GUI that allows the suer to get these clips
+5. Create GUI that allows the user to get these clips
     * Give them checkboxes to fill out and save for certain events

-5. Make YOLO utilize only GPU (optional)
+6. Make YOLO utilize only GPU (optional)

-6. Create custom model for YOLO (optional)
+7. Create custom model for YOLO (optional)